hapax/hapax.github.io/assets/simple-physics.md

 Most of this collision cylinder technology assumes that we are colliding with *stationary objects*.
-If they are stationary *on average*, that is, there is no preferred direction, then the same estimates still work provided you are not too much larger than the objects you're colliding with.
+If they are stationary *on average*, that is, there is no preferred direction, then the same estimates still work provided you are small enough, and the colliders are low enough density, that staying still will lead to very few collisions.
-When you are too big, remain still and you will collide with many tiny moving objects!
+But when you are too big or they are too dense, remain still and you will collide with many objects!
-This is exactly what large objects feel as *pressure*.
+This is *pressure*.
-To understand how very large objects interact with a bath of tiny, randomly moving ones, it's better to use thermodynamics than cylinders.
+To understand how very large objects interact with a dense bath of tiny, randomly moving ones, it's better to use thermodynamics than cylinders.